ballarat-hackerspace/association/rules-of-the-association.md

 (1) A committee member may resign from the Committee by written notice addressed to the Committee.

-(2) A person ceases to be a committee member if he or she—
+(2) A person ceases to be a committee member if he or she-

   - (a) ceases to be a member of the Association; or
   - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or